icook/yota/docs/Validators.rst

 With the regular form validation method :meth:`Form.validate_render` the values after validation are preserved completely and passed into the rendering context.
-In your :class:`Node` template, the error can then be used for anything related to rendering and will contain everything that was returned by your validator.
+In your :class:`Node` template, the error can then be used for anything related to rendering and will contain exactly what was returned by your validator.

 With either the piecewise JSON validation method or the regular JSON validation method the data will get translated into JSON.
 This JSON string is designed to